Have you been screened for colorectal cancer?

 Here’s a list of questions to ask your doctor.

-- I just turned 50 years old.
-Should I be tested for colorectal polyps or colorectal cancer?
+- I just turned 45.
+Should I be screened for colorectal polyps or colorectal cancer?

 - I don’t have any family history of colorectal cancer or of colorectal polyps.
 Should I still be tested?

 - My medical history and/or family history puts me at an increased risk for colorectal cancer.
-Should I be tested at a younger age and more often?
+Should I be screened earlier? or more often?

 - I understand there are a number of screening tests available.
 Would you tell me about each of these tests and the risks and benefits associated with each of them?

-- I don’t know which screening test is appropriate for me now.
+- I don’t know which screening test is appropriate for me.
 Which test do you recommend and why?

 - Will you perform the test?
 If not, who will?